 Most mortgage lenders will want you to have an acceptable credit score before they’ll be willing to offer you a mortgage.
 However, there are specialist mortgage companies who will consider you with a very low or even no credit score if you've not managed to build a credit history yet.

 If you need a mortgage but are worried about your credit score, the door of your first home isn’t necessarily closed to you.
-You’ll probably just need a specialist mortgage broker to get you the right mortgage.
-Get matched to your perfect mortgage broker by making an enquiry.
+Our Mortgage Experts have seen it all and aren't judgemental.
+Find out your options by making an enquiry.

 Lenders will need to know you can afford your mortgage repayments without struggling.
 They'll usually check your last 3 months payslips.
 They'll also want to check your bank statements (usually the last 2 or 3 months) to see your spending habits and how you manage your money.